TheLukeHand/LukeHand/README.md

 # LukeHand
-The master repository for Luke Hand development

-Welcome to the Luke Hand.
+Welcome to the master repository for Luke Hand's open source development.

 The purpose of the Luke Hand is to help improve the quality of life for people with limb differences throughout the world by creating open source bionic technology that helps them transition from disabled to superabled.